A specialized loan for credit card consolidation to simplify multiple debts into one affordable monthly payment.

 What is a Payoff personal loan?

-Payoff is a financial wellness company that specializes in helping consumers pay off their credit card debt.
-Their signature Payoff Loan is a personal loan that is designed specifically to eliminate or lower your credit card balances by combining them into one monthly payment at a fixed rate and term.
+Payoff is a financial wellness company that specializes in helping borrowers pay off their credit card debt.
+Its signature Payoff Loan is a personal loan that is designed specifically to eliminate or lower your credit card balances by combining them into one monthly payment at a fixed rate and term.

-If you are approved for a loan, the funds will be electronically deposited into your bank account.
+If you’re approved for a loan, the funds will be electronically deposited into your bank account.
 Payoff personal loans range from $5,000 to $35,000, and terms range between two to five years.
 Interest rates start as low as 5.99%.
 When you borrow from Payoff, you will also have to pay a loan origination fee of 2% to 5%.

 - Potential credit score increase.
-The company claims most of its members increase their credit score through the personal loan.
-The average member who uses the personal loan to pay off at least $5,000 of their credit card balance has a 40 point increase in their credit score (this varies by case) within four months of receiving the Payoff loan.
-As a member, you also get monthly FICO score updates.
+Payoff claims that its average member has a 40 point increase in their credit score within four months of receiving the Payoff loan.
+Your exact experience will vary.

 - Career support.
-As a member, you have access to job loss and career support.
 If you lose your job, Payoff will work with you to create a new payment plan for the loan.
 Additionally, Payoff has a team of recruiters that can review your resume, provide job interview advice and help you find a new place of employment.

 How does Payoff compare to other lenders?